design1online/WTF-Adventure/README.md

 ### Step 1 - Install the dependencies

+Depending on your machine, you may need additional libraries to run the canvas in order to install WTF Adventure correctly.
+Visit [Canvas](https://github.com/Automattic/node-canvas#compiling) and check the compiling section for any libraries your setup my need and applies these before installing below.

-In the command line run: `npm install`
+In the command line: `npm install`

 ### Step 2 - Setting the config files